dbjorkholm/FORGOTTENSERVER-ORTS/README.md

 Also you can use the forum to discuss and report: http://otland.net/threads/best-released-real-map-10-31-based-1-0.204514/

+**If you want to edit the map, here some rules to report your status:**
-If you edit the map, report your status here: * [Map Edit Status](https://github.com/PrinterLUA/FORGOTTENSERVER-ORTS/issues/447)
+- report your status here [Map Edit Status](https://github.com/PrinterLUA/FORGOTTENSERVER-ORTS/issues/447)
-- with [- [X] Working now on map] when you edit the map
+- post a Checkbox |- [X] Working now on map| which you can click when you want work on it
+- check if other user already have a X in his controllbox
+- if nobody have one, so you can check your box and start editing the map
-- with [- [ ] Working now on map] you finish your pull request
+- if you finish your map edit pull it and uncheck you box
-- Make only one post and edit it every time you start working on the map.

 **If you want to contribute by sending pull request, here is some tips.
 Try to use metatables in your script.
 Ex.**